Professor Wen is a theoretical and observational seismologist and

 intra-plate deformation and volcanism.

-new techniques for simulating viscous flow and seismic wave propagation.
+developed many new techniques for simulating viscous flow and

 |Publications |